leirbag4/VampirioCode/README.md

 # Vampirio Code
-A versatile code editor that supports syntax highlighting and compilation on many well known languages like C# and C++
+A versatile code editor that supports syntax highlighting and compilation on many well known languages like C#, C++ and Javascript

 Its functionalities are: